obazin/nvim-config/neovim-training.md

 ## Getting Started With Neovim: A Training Plan for Beginners

-Neovim (and Vim) is unique—mastering it changes the way you work.
+Neovim (and Vim) is unique: mastering it changes the way you work.
 Here’s a simple step-by-step training plan to build strong foundations and avoid common frustrations:

 ### 1. Learn With `vimtutor`